frehelfer/Calculadora-IRPF-MEI/README.md

 ## Technical details

 All the input tag have a mask to prevent the user inputting letters and other characters not allowed, just numbers.
-The mask also put the Brazilian standard semicolonand dots in the right place.
+The mask also set the Brazilian standard semicolonand dots in the right place.

 All calculations are performed automatically when typing the number.
 There are four results, being: